meuniv/NovaCub/source/scienceeverywhere.rst

 Science Everywhere
 ++++++++++++++++++

-This module is designed to help the Scout explore how science affects their life each day.
+This module is designed to help the Cub Scout explore how science affects their life each day.

 .. note::